-will add another Panadapter to the Main Window.
-This control will turn to The first control a dark shade of grey when you have used up the available Panadapter resources.
+The first control will add another Panadapter to the Main Window.
+This control will turn to a dark shade of grey when you have used up the available Panadapter resources.

-will launch or hide the Transmit Control Panel.
-This panel will appear The second control vertically on the right side of the Main Window of SmartSDR.
+The second control will launch or hide the Transmit Control Panel.
+This panel will appear vertically on the right side of the Main Window of SmartSDR.
 Once the Transmit Panel is opened it can be closed by clicking the icon again.

-The third control TNF will globally toggle on and off the Tracking Notch Filters that have been placed.
+The third control will globally toggle on and off the Tracking Notch Filters that have been placed.
 When disabled, the TNF(s) will turn to a shade of white on the Panadapter.